-Predominantly French-speaking, Montréal is set on an island in the Saint Lawrence River and named after Mt.
+The French-speaking city of Montréal is located on island in the Saint Lawrence River and named after Mt.
 Royal.
-Its 19 boroughs, many of which were once independent cities, include neighbourhoods from cobblestoned, French colonial Vieux-Montréal – with imposing Notre-Dame Basilica at its center – to industrial Sud-Ouest and artist-friendly Plateau.
+Its 19 boroughs, many of which were once independent cities, include neighbourhoods such as French colonial Vieux-Montréal – with imposing Notre-Dame Basilica at its center – to industrial Sud-Ouest and artist-friendly Plateau.
 Speak to your Canadian Train Vacations travel advisor about adding a few days in the city to your trip to Eastern Canada.

 The tiny cobblestone streets, steep hills and welcoming squares of this European-esque city are a delight to explore under blue summer skies.
 Once you have had your fill of the quaint, French-Canadian charm after wandering through the streets, you can head to the The Baie de Beauport, the city's beach.
 Watch the locals play beach volleyball as the sunlight sparkles on the water.